PhoenixofForce/LWJGL_Framework/README.md

 ## LWJGL Engine
-This project serves as a codebase for my games
+This project serves as a codebase for my games.
+Feel free to use, improve, adapt it or copy some code.
 ### Todo
 #### Must Haves
 * Entity Component System